nsg-ethz/FANcY/tofino/README.md

         ```
     * You need internet connectivity from the sender to the receiver and the
       Tofino switches.
 The orchestrator needs that to send commands.
 Thus, make
-      that for that you use open ports.
+      sure that there is connectivty, and the ports you use are open.

 ## Topology and setup